Center-for-Computational-Psychiatry/tutorial_contextual-bandit/ReadMe.md

 ## MLE for contextual bandit

-The code in this repository shows an example of maximum likelihood estimation for behavioral data (choice and gaze) in a contextual bandit task.
+The code in this repository shows an example of maximum likelihood estimation (MLE) for choice data in a contextual bandit task.

 ```
 ├── contextual-bandit